Brandlive: History

 At the start of 2020, Archivist Capital finalized a transaction to buy most of the business and Sam Kolbert-Hyle, a partner at Archivist, stepped in as Brandlive's new CEO.
 After analyzing the usage of the platform, Kolbert-Hyle invested in a new direction of product development: to reinvent large, internal corporate allhands and townhall meetings.

-When quarantine set in towards the end of March 2020, customers started reaching out to Brandlive because they were having trouble playing premium video content through popular web meeting platforms.
-Many started asking for help producing elevated video meetings that looked more like TV for gatherings that were historically held in person.
-In response, Brandlive launched Greenroom in May 2020.
+Brandlive launched Greenroom in May 2020, because of the COVID-19 Pandemic.

 Starting in May 2020, Brandlive did 230 events for Biden Campaign for President team, securing more than $30 million in donations.
 The largest fundraising event featured President Barack Obama and raised over in $11 million with more than 470,000 views.
 Brandlive also did celebrity reunion fundraisers including the casts of The Princess Bride, Parks and Rec, The West Wing, and more.

-In February 2021, the Showrooms platform was mentioned in a Vogue Business article about digital wholesale technology.
+In February 2021, the Showrooms platform (as of 2023 Showrooms is no longer available) was mentioned in a Vogue Business article about digital wholesale technology.

 In March 2021, Fast Company named Brandlive as 2021's #1 Most Innovative Company in the Live Events category.
 Fast Company also named Brandlive on their “50 Most Innovative Companies of the Year” at #44 out of 400 global companies.